 Acknowledgments: Arrhythmia Alliance would like to thank all those who helped in the development and review of this publication.
-Particular thanks are given to Dr Kim Rajappan and Dr Charlotte D'Souza.
+Particular thanks is given to Dr Kim Rajappan, Dr Charlotte D'Souza and Francesca Lobban.

+Founder and CEO:

-Founder and Trustee: Trudie Lobban MBE, FRCP (Edin)
+Trudie Lobban MBE, FRCP (Edin) Executive Manager: